 Discipline #2: Focus on lead measures

-So for instance on the sales side, I had a lag measure of 5 closes per week.
-What I didn’t realize is that 5 closes a week isn’t in my control, and it has a lot to do with how the clients react and all this other stuff.
+On the sales side, I had a lag measure of 5 closes per week.
+These closes weren’t under my control, they had a lot to do with how the clients react and all this other stuff.

-So what he says to do (and what we did) is to take that goal and walk it backwards; instead of 5 closes per week, we figured out how many meetings do we need to get those 5 closes per week.
+So what he recommends to do (and what we did) is to take that goal and rethink it retrospectively.
+Instead of 5 closes per week, we first figured out how many meetings we needed to get those 5 closes per week.

 We realized that at a 25% close rate, we would need 20 meetings per week in order to keep those 5 closes there.

-So, 20 meetings per week are the lead measure right?
-Wrong.
+If this is true, then 20 meetings per week are the lead measure, right?

-We even had to go one step further, because I can’t really control how clients say yes or no to the meetings, that’s all individual to them.
+We even had to go one step further, because we can’t really control what motivates clients to say yes or no to the meetings, that’s all to them.

-Let’s take a step back; we ran the conservative numbers and found there was a 10% meeting book rate.
-For every hundred emails that went out, 10 meetings got booked, but we were looking to double that number on the calendar.
+So let’s take a step back.
+We ran the conservative numbers and found there was a 10% meeting book rate.
+For every hundred emails sent, 10 meetings got booked, but we were looking to double that number on the calendar.